Jerome Case: Racine

+Hinsdale

+By the time that Case bought land in what would be the future Hinsdale, Illinois in 1869, his name was well known throughout the country.
+In his early days, he traveled throughout Illinois, Indiana, Iowa, and Wisconsin to sell, deliver, service, and collect his machines, which is how he likely became familiar with the area.
+He became a good friend of William Robbins, the founder of Hinsdale, and hired his son, John S. Robbins, as manager for his plow manufacturing plant in Racine.

+On Case's property in Hinsdale, he planned a fine "villa" which never came to be.
+Along with it, he was going to have horse barns and a racing track.
+In 1872, the "J. I. Case's Addition to the Town of Hinsdale" was filed and approved in DuPage County.
+In 1885, Case subdivided his large property in Hinsdale and moved back to Wisconsin.

 Horses

 As he turned over the business to other partners, he spent more time on breeding race horses on his Hickory Grove Farm.
 Harness racing was the sport of choice among the wealthy in the 1880s.

 One of his favorite horses was named Jay-Eye-See, a pun on Case's initials.

 The black gelding, foaled in 1878, broke the mile trotting record of 2:10 at Narragansett Park in 1884.

 After winning many other races, the horse was injured and retired in August 1889.
+It is believed by some, but has not been proven, that the racehorse was born on a farm near Hinsdale.

 However, Jay-Eye-See was retrained by Edwin D. Blither to race with a new gait, and three years later set a pacing record of 2:06.25 in 1892 at Independence, Iowa.
 Both records were quickly broken; the trotting mark on the next day, and the pacing mark in a subsequent heat of the same race.

 However, the feat of two records was unique enough that the horse became a celebrity.
 Currier and Ives did a series of prints and the horse's image was used to advertise products by the Case company for years.
 The horse outlived Case and died in 1909 at the age of 31.

 The horse "known the country over" had its obituary printed in national newspapers such as the New York Times.
 Jay-Eye-See was inducted into the Harness Racing Hall of Fame in 1990 and the Wisconsin Harness Racing Hall of Fame in 1996.